Install Using GitHub Actions in AWS

 • Method b: Use OpenSSL commands:

-• OpenSSL genpkey -algorithm RSA -out private_key.pem
+• openssl genpkey -algorithm RSA -out private_key.pem

 • To view the key run the commands or use any text editor to open the files